Yo soy Franky: Season 1 (2015)

 Sofia Andrade (Paula Barreto) is a great scientist who works in robotics, is married, and has a daughter named Clara Andrade (María José Pescador).
 Her husband, Wilson Andrade (Jorge López), is a writer of self-help books.
 For years, Sofia Andrade has been working on a new robot, a model Fr4nk13 called later known as Franky Andrade (María Gabriela de Faría).
 Franky is the biggest project of EGG Enterprises.
 When the project finally ended, Franky was ready, so Sofia Andrade sent her to school to live side by side with humans.

-Now, Franky will face all problems and most importantly, protect her secret from all.
-However, the most intelligent girl, Tamara Franco (Danielle Arciniegas), will not rest until she discovers Franky's great secret.
-With her friends, Franky will face all her problems and adapt to a world between humans.
-Clara Andrade is a very naughty and tender girl; Sofía Andrade is caring and a great scientist; Wilson Andrade is a great crazy lover of books; and Franky is a robot with a human body, very intelligent, harmless and ready to help others.
+Now, Franky faces many problems and must protect her secret from being revealed.
+However, a new girl, Tamara Franco (Danielle Arciniegas), is determined to discover Franky's secret.
+With her friends, Franky must face her problems and adapt to a world between humans.

 Miss Tamara Franco was always in love with Christian Montero Léon (Martín Barba), but Christian is in love with Franky, although he does not know her real secret.
 Paul Mejía (George Slebi) is a dull but goodhearted scientist who soon ends up proving that he can be good, likes copying the ideas of Sofia and believes that bad luck haunts him everywhere.
 Yo Soy Franky is a story of comedy with a touch of romance and suspense with many lessons, to show viewers that they should not criticize people and will always find someone "weird" who will make them laugh.